 Getting a referral

 Some people prefer not to get a formal diagnosis for their child.
 Sometimes a parent feels that their child will make greater progress if they do not think of themselves as having a disability.
-For these parents, knowing the possible cause of their child’s difficulties seems to be enough.
+For these parents, knowing the possible cause of their child’s strengths and difficulties seems to be enough.

 Speak to your GP or health visitor